tari-labs/tari-university/src/digital-assets/confidential-assets/MainReport.md

 ## Confidential Asset Scheme

-Using the building blocks discussed in [The Basis of Confidential Assets](#the-basis-of-confidential-assets), asset issuance, asset transactions and asset re-issuance can be performed in a confidential manner.
+Using the building blocks discussed in [Basis of Confidential Assets](#basis-of-confidential-assets), asset issuance, asset transactions and asset re-issuance can be performed in a confidential manner.

 ### Asset Transactions